TUM-ML-Lab18/FaceSwap/README.md

 # General
-If you use Pycharm for developing mark the `implementation` folder as root.
+If you use PyCharm for developing, mark the `implementation` folder as root.

 # Preprocessing
 Before you are able to train models, you have to preprocess your data.
-Therefore, you have to store all the images of your dataset in a subfolder called 'raw'.
-Place all images __directly__ in the raw folder and __do not use subfolders__.
+Therefore, you have to store all the images of your dataset in a subfolder called `raw`.
+Preprocessing preserves the directory structure of your `raw` directory.
+However, for most models you want to store all images at the root level:

 ```
 dataset/